 Peabody is fortunate to attract many students from overseas, who have contributed a wealth of talent to our student body.
 [Our production of Verdi’s Falstaff in 1996 had students from Russia, China, Korea, Costa Rica, and England alongside Americans in the leading roles.]
 However, difficulty in speaking English can hold a student back from being able to take advantage of opportunities at Peabody or possible engagements in the community more than any other single factor.
 Overseas students should thus make it their first priority to master the courses which the school offers in the English language.

 Most graduate students will want to get onstage as soon as possible.
-The Opera Department mounts about 8 productions each year, for a combined total of around 40 performances.
+The Peabody Opera Theatre Program mounts about 8 productions each year, for a combined total of around 40 performances.
 The various names — Opera Workshop, Opera Outreach, Chamber Opera, and Opera Theatre — may sound confusing; they differ mainly in the size of the accompanying forces (from piano solo to full orchestra) and in the proportion of the budget that is spent upon costumes and decor.

 Graduate students may expect to have at least two performance assignments, and very often more, during the two years of their program.
 We also try to cast everybody in at least one role with orchestra (Opera Theatre or Chamber Opera) before they graduate.
 Given the challenge of a role in a major production, however, it is less likely that incoming students will be cast for a significant role in their first year, while they are still relatively unknown to us, but we try to make up for this in the second year.
 Furthermore, all interested students get the possibility of taking part in at least one opera class each year, and many take more than one.